 You could say that the Lantern Festival is an extension of Lunar New Year celebrations (see my guide to Lunar New Year in Taiwan and what’s open or closed during the holidays).

 The date of the Lantern Festival usually falls in February or early March.
-In 2024, the Lantern Festival date is February 12.
+In 2026, the Lantern Festival date is March 3.

-However, most Lantern Festivals in Taiwan takes place for several days or weeks.
+However, most Lantern Festivals events in Taiwan takes place for several days or weeks.
 The Pingxi Sky Lantern Festival takes place on the two different days around Lantern Festival.
 The national event and regional lantern displays take place for several weeks, but the dates are different in every city.

 Fun fact: Locals celebrate Lantern Festival by eating yuanxiao (元宵), a kind of tangyuan, or little gooey sticky rice balls stuffed with black sesame or peanut sauce and served in a sweetened hot water.
 This is why the Mandarin name of the holiday is yuanxiao jie (元宵節).
 Read other facts about Taiwan.